liuch/dmarc-srg/README.md

 Copy `conf/conf.sample.php` to `conf/conf.php` and configure it.
 Learn more by reading the comments in it.

 ### Database initialization
-There are two ways to do that: by using the web-interface or by running the follow command:
+There are two ways to do that: by using the web interface or by running the follow command:

 `$ php utils/database_admin.php init`

 **Note:** This command must be run from the directory which contains the directories classes and config.

 ## Usage
-In general, DmarcSrg is designed to automatically receive incoming DMARC reports, process them and send summary reports to the specified e-mail address, so a web-interface as well as a web-server is optional.
+In general, DmarcSrg is designed to automatically receive incoming DMARC reports, process them and send summary reports to the specified e-mail address, so a web interface as well as a web-server is optional.
 Most of the work is done by periodically running php scripts, which are located in the utils directory.

 ### Utils
 - `utils/database_admin.php` - performs some administration functions with the database.
-- `utils/fetch_reports.php` - fetches DMARC reports from mailboxes and saves them to the database.
+- `utils/fetch_reports.php` - fetches DMARC reports from mailboxes and server local directories and saves them to the database.
 - `utils/mailbox_cleaner.php` - deletes old DMARC report email messages in mailboxes.
 - `utils/reportlog_cleaner.php` - deletes old log entries.
 - `utils/reports_cleaner.php` - deletes old reports from the database.